wassimcodes/wassimcodes/README.md

 # **Who am I?**

-- I'm a game programming student currently pursuing my studies in Montreal, CA.
-- I have experience developing video games using Unity, Unreal Engine 4 and 5.
-- I have experience with frameworks and APIs including OpenGL, Raylib, SDL2, and ImGui.
+- Experienced shader programmer with a focus on creating custom shaders.
+- Proficient in shader languages such as HLSL and Unity's Shader Graph.
-- I document and share my process through commentated YouTube videos.
+- Active in documenting shader development process through detailed YouTube tutorials and devlogs.

 <h3 align="left">Socials:</h3>
 <p align="left">